 Students who participate in the program experience STEM related content to its fullest extent!
 Students conduct research in a college setting; take field trips such as to BASF, the Bahr lab, visit a commercial bee operation and Cape Fear Botanical Gardens to learn about the importance of honey bees, pollen, and pollinators; and conduct research at various field sites.
 Snacks, supplies, transportation, activity fees, and equipment used during the program are provided.
 Parents are responsible for transportation to and from UNCP.

-The Saturday morning program from 9:00 AM - 12:30 PM begins on September 14th and runs through November 16th, 2019.
-On ten Saturday mornings in the fall, we will focus on bee and pollen research with UNCP scientists.
-The goal of the fall program is to conduct individual research and to enter your research in various science competitions such as the NC science fair and/or to present your research at science meetings, which occur in the spring.
-Students work in teams of three on their science research.
+The Saturday morning program from 9:00 AM - 12:30 PM begins on September 14th and runs through November 16th, 2019, and then from January 18 – March 21, 2020.
+The goal of this program is to conduct individual research to be entered in various science competitions, such as the NC Science Fair and/or to present your research at science meetings, which occur in the spring.
+Students work in research teams of two or three on science research with scientists and undergraduate science majors from UNCP!
+The fall/spring program includes field trips and we explore STEM careers too.

 Apply now for the fall/spring (2019-2020) program!